Concept Summary: Interactive Scoring¶

 “What-if” analyses can be a useful exercise to help both data scientists and business analysts get a sense for what a model will predict, given different input values.

-After training a machine learning model in Dataiku DSS, you can use the Interactive Scoring tool to try out various combinations of values for important features and see the resulting predictions.
+After training a machine learning model in Dataiku DSS, you can use a “What if” simulator to try out various combinations of values for important features and see the resulting predictions.

 Data Scientists can access Interactive Scoring within the Visual ML interface, or publish it to a dashboard for broader use.